-Richard Schmidt is entering his 33rd season as The University of Tampa head men’s basketball coach, where he has led the Spartans to a total of 29 winning seasons.
-The UT Athletic Hall of Fame induction in October 2004, Schmidt received the much deserved reward after more than two decades of success and contributions to the basketball program.
+Richard Schmidt is in his 40th season as the University of Tampa head men’s basketball coach, where he has led the Spartans to a total of 30 winning seasons.
+The UT Athletic Hall of Fame induction in October 2004, Schmidt received the much-deserved reward after more than two decades of success and contributions to the basketball program.

-Under Schmidt’s direction the Spartans have finished first or second in the SSC all but seven years.
+Under Schmidt’s direction the Spartans have finished first or second in the SSC all but nine years.
 He was voted South Region Coach of the Year following the 1985-86 season and was named the Sunshine State Conference Coach of the Year in 1986, 1989, 1990, 1993, 2000, and 2002.
+In 2010-11, Schmidt guided Tampa to the best start in program history, as the squad won its first 16 games.

 Among the outstanding players who have adorned Tampa’s red, black and gold under Schmidt are the 2008 SSC Player of the Year Jeremy Black, 2006 SSC Player-of-the-Year and all-time career assist leader Mark Borders, 2002 SSC Player of the Year Jon Brown, 1998 SSC Player of the Year Tamari Thompson, 1995 SSC Player of the Year Idris Mays, three-time All-American and two-time Division II Player of the Year Todd Linder, NBA veteran Nate Johnston, two-time All-American and NCAA record holder Bryan Williams and SSC scoring champions Drexel and DeCarlo Deveaux, the latter also a two-time All-American and SSC Player of the Year.